- 180 grams confectioner's sugar

 - Pipe batter into 1.5 to 2-inch circles onto baking mats or parchment paper.
 If your piped shells could use a little settling out, very lightly tap the pans on the counter.
 Tapping hard will cause air bubbles to pop through the surface, and all your hard work will deflate in an instant.

-- Optional!
-Let the piped batter rest on the counter for 20-30 minutes, up to two hours.
+- Let the piped batter rest on the counter for 20-30 minutes.
 The shell will turn from shiny and sticky to smooth and dull.
 You should be able to gently brush your finger over the top of the shells without causing an indentation.

 - Cool completely before removing from baking mat or parchment.